 Welcome to our potato stamps guide.
 The first thing that you should do is get a knife and medium-sized potato.

 Then begin cutting the potato in half.
 You could try to cut in the middle or a bit further.
-But the goal is to make four stamps in one potato.

-Make a shape out of one of the potato parts.
+Carve out a shape out of one of the potato parts.
 In this example, a potato triangle was made.
 Yours could be anything you want!

 Gently press the potato stamp into the small puddle of paint on the paper plate.
 Make sure you got all sides covered.